nopnop2002/esp-idf-zlib/README.md

 # Compress
 This project uses the FAT file system.
-Compress 10 bytes of data 10 times and write it to a file.
+Compress 10 bytes of data 10 times and write it to a ZIP file.
 The total size of the data is 150 bytes, but the file size on the FAT file system is 32 bytes.

 # UnCompress